eliaspk/TV-Show-Explorer/README.md

 ## Overview

-This is the frontend for the TV Show Explorer application, a web-based platform that allows users to discover, search, and manage their favorite TV shows.
-Built with React and TypeScript, it provides a responsive and intuitive interface for browsing show details and adding favorites.
+Frontend for the TV Show Explorer webapp, a platform that allows users to discover, search, and manage their favorite TV shows.
+Built with React and TypeScript.
 No pagination as of yet.

 Deployed website: http://tv-explorer.s3-website-us-east-1.amazonaws.com/